 - Gainesville: This city hosts one of Florida’s most popular higher-learning institutions – the University of Florida.
 The university is arguably the best and home to the most active student population in the state, though with parties happening all the time.
 Several freshwater springs are very close to Gainesville as well, which make for good day trips.

 - Naples: A very quiet town that has some of the best beaches in Florida (we heavily emphasis on the “quiet” part).
 Not much exciting happens in Naples, probably because most of the population is in their golden years.
 Visit here if you need a good place to cure a massive hangover from Miami and need some quality beach time.
+It’s pretty close to Sanibel Island as well, which is definitely worth a visit.

 - Big Cypress National Preserve: This is the northern portion of the Everglades that features more swampy scenery.
 It is much less visited than the national park and a great alternative.
 Hunting, camping, and hiking are all popular here.
 The 1000-mile-long Florida Trail also starts in Big Cypress and runs all the way to the Gulf Islands National Seashore.